Welcome to TechForAging !

 TechForAging is about Aging in Place Technology for dummies*.
 It makes the complexity of technology understandable and offers a community seeking solutions for living at home longer and with a better quality of life.

 Here’s what you have been missing from TechForAging

 Do you want to know about Smart Home? — Learn from my experiences.
-Updated: Two of the reasons that I became excited about Social Robots were the conversational user interface…
+Updated: Two of the reasons that I became excited about Social Robots, and especially Social Robots for the…

 Who is behind TechForAging?

 Barry Sardis is the founder and chief editor of TechForAging.
 He started his journey in the tech world 50 years ago as a self-taught programmer.
 Having an immense passion for technology, he finds joy in two things: learning stuff and helping others learn by teaching them.

 As a generalist, he has taken up several roles in his career in fields like software development, customer support, product marketing, product & strategic planning.
 He is also involved in start-up activities and has volunteered for multiple communities by being a technology advisor in a sizable 55+/Active Adult Community and at The Computer History Museum.

 Featured in: Dec.
 10, 2017, San Francisco Chronicle: “Smart-home tech might help older adults live independently longer” and Feb.
 4, 2018, San Jose Mercury News: “Gadgets for seniors: Ambitious techies roll out robots, smart gear for their elders”